Our Chicken Keeping FAQs

 This chicken keeping FAQ page is full of little snippets of useful chicken information.
 It will keep growing so keep checking back.

-Use the site search facility next to the menu button to hunt down your chosen chicken keeping FAQ topic
+Use the site search facility on the top menu to hunt down your chosen chicken keeping FAQ topic

 A broody chicken is one that has decided that she wants to hatch some chicks of her own.

 A hybrid is a commercial standard chicken, that has a specific “recipe” which the breeders follow to create a “super chicken”.
 The hybrid breeds often are trademarked and have names such as Hyline Brown, Lohmann Brown, Warren, Babcock, Bovans and several others.
 A hybrid mated to a hybrid does not produce another hybrid of the same type.
-Most hybrids are based on Leghorn, Rhode Island Red (or white) or Sussex.
+Most hybrids are based on Leghorn, Rhode Island Red (or white), Sussex or Plymouth Rocks.
+Crossbreeds are not hybrids.

 Crossbreeds are usually happy accidents or experimental crossings of a male and a female chicken.
-Crossbreeds do not breed true, much like hybrids don’t.
+No crossbreeds breed true, much like hybrids don’t.
 It takes many generations for the genes to fix and eventually they may breed true and perhaps become a breed in their own right.
-Hedgerow Henporium crosses are this kind of pairings.
-Our resident cockerels get to mate with our laying flock.
-Our laying flock are all good layers so the resultant crosses usually follow suit.
-They are also very varied in colour too which makes them interesting additions to a mixed flock.
+A crossbreed has what is known as hybrid vigour which means due to the extra genetic input then they are stronger and healthier.
+They often have better egg output therefore than the breeds that went into their makeup.